 Stockholm encompasses 14 islands on a picturesque Baltic Sea archipelago.
-From its quaint cobblestone streets to colorful buildings and fascinating cultural attractions, the city will lure you in with its collection of parks, museums and outdoor spaces.
-A tranquil escape from the big city bustle, here are the best things to do in Stockholm, Sweden.
+From its quaint cobblestone streets to colorful buildings and fascinating cultural attractions, this vibrant capital city will lure you in with its collection of parks, museums and outdoor spaces.
+Here are our picks for the best things to do in Stockholm, Sweden.

 YOU'RE ALL SET!